-Dwarf Alberta Spruce Picea glauca 'Conica'
+Dwarf Alberta Spruce Picea glauca 'Conica (spiral)'

-Height: 6 feet
+Height: 6 feet Spread: 24 inches

-Spread: 5 feet

-Sunlight:
+Sunlight: O

 Hardiness Zone: 4a

 Description:

-Possibly the most popular dwarf evergreen ever, looks like a small, fuzzy bright green Christmas tree, ideal as a garden accent; incredibly dense needles are very sensitive to winter burn and may need winter protection in exposed locations
+A dwarf evergreen sheared to a spiral form making a dazzling accent, requires annual pruning to keep in form; ideal as a garden accent; incredibly dense needles are very sensitive to winter burn and may need winter protection in exposed locations Ornamental Features Dwarf Alberta Spruce is a dwarf conifer which is primarily valued in the landscape or garden for its rigidly columnar form.

-Ornamental Features

-Dwarf Alberta Spruce is a dwarf conifer which is primarily valued in the landscape or garden for its distinctively pyramidal habit of growth.
 It has rich green evergreen foliage which emerges light green in spring.
 The needles remain green throughout the winter.
+Landscape Attributes Dwarf Alberta Spruce is a dense multi-stemmed evergreen shrub with a narrowly upright and columnar growth habit.
+It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.
+This is a relatively low maintenance shrub.
+When pruning is necessary, it is recommended to only trim back the new growth of the current season, other than to remove any dieback.
+It has no significant negative characteristics.
+Dwarf Alberta Spruce is recommended for the following landscape applications; - Accent - General Garden Use